Rice: Research to Production Course

 Transplanting

-Research to Production is a three week, intensive course that takes place in late May and early June at the International Rice Research Institute (IRRI) in Los Banos, Philippines.
-It gives participants the opportunity to become familiar with rice in its center of diversity, and to understand how central rice is in the economic and biological context of Asia.
+Research to Production is a three week, intensive course that will take place August 14 – September 1, 2017 at the International Rice Research Institute (IRRI) in Los Banos, Philippines. in Los Banos, Philippines.
+The course gives participants the opportunity to become familiar with rice in its center of diversity, and to understand how central rice is in the economic and biological context of Asia.
 Participants will literally "get their feet wet" in the rice paddies of the Philippines, developing an intimate feeling for the rice plant in its native environment.

 Plowing with Water Buffalo